January 31, 2019

 - Increased Criminal Enforcement – Most federal enforcement efforts are civil.
 There is an acute need for coordinated, targeted, and aggressive criminal enforcement of illegal robocallers at the federal level.
 U.S. Attorney offices should prioritize enforcement where federal statutes, such as the Truth in Caller ID Act or Wire Fraud statute are implicated, and should work closely with the FCC, FTC, and international partners in enforcement cases, particularly when the calls originate outside of the U.S.

-- USTelecom’s Industry Traceback Coalition – USTelecom leads an Industry Traceback Group (ITB Group) comprised of 26 network providers from the cable, wireline, wireless and wholesale industries that identify the origin of these illegal robocalls at their source.
-The FCC’s Enforcement Bureau Chief and Chief Technology Officer said the ITB Group has reduced the amount of time necessary for the FCC to conduct traceback investigations “from months to weeks” and encouraged other companies to join our efforts.
+- USTelecom’s Industry Traceback Coalition – USTelecom leads the Industry Traceback Group (ITG), comprised of nearly 30 participants from across the broadband industry, that actively traces and identifies the source of illegal robocalls and coordinates with federal and state law enforcement agencies to bring perpetrators to justice.
+The FCC’s Enforcement Bureau Chief and Chief Technology Officer said ITG has reduced the amount of time necessary for the FCC to conduct traceback investigations “from months to weeks” and encouraged others to join our efforts.

 - Consumer Tools and Advanced Technologies – Industry is moving forward with the deployment of consumer tools to mitigate illegal robocalls and the SHAKEN and STIR standards to authenticate caller-ID.
 The number of apps available to consumers has increased from 85 in 2016, to 550 in 2018 – a 495% increase.
 More carriers are deploying services, including Verizon’s ‘Spam Alerts’, AT&T’s partnership with Hiya, and multiple providers offering ‘one-click’ installation of Nomorobo.
 All major providers started deploying the SHAKEN standard in 2018, and fuller deployment is expected in 2019.